 Simplify Your Life

-The major downsizing that happens when you move to a tiny home forces you to simplify your life.
-You simply can't keep everything you own.
+The major downsizing that happens when you move to a tiny home is that it forces you to simplify your life.
+You simply can’t keep everything you own.
 Cutting things like furniture is easy.
-It's often the sentimental items, clothing and other possessions that take some effort to donate or sell.
+It’s often the sentimental items, clothing and other possessions that take some effort to donate or sell.

 The benefit of cutting back is the freedom often felt with the lack of clutter.
 Keeping only things with a purpose or with significant meaning makes you appreciate those items more.
 While difficult to decide what makes the cut, people often report a sense of freedom by getting rid of all those things that never get used.